 When you are planning out your barbecue session it can be tricky figuring out how long to smoke a brisket.
-There are a lot of variables that go into this equation but the biggest one is whether you are cooking “Low and Slow” or “Hot and Fast”.
+There are a lot of variables that go into this equation but the biggest one if you are wrapping the brisket and if so, are you using aluminum foil or butcher paper.

-A general guideline is, if you are cooking “Low and Slow” at 250F, then a 12 pound brisket will take between 9-15 hours depending upon if you choose to wrap it in butcher paper, aluminium foil or leave it unwrapped.
-If you are cooking “Hot and Fast” at 300F then you can shorten that cook time down to about 6 hours.
+A general guideline is, if you are cooking “Low and Slow” at 250F, then a 12 pound brisket will take between 10-15 hours depending upon if you choose to wrap it in butcher paper, aluminum foil or leave it unwrapped.

 Use the chart below to estimate cook times for different sized briskets.